sjanhunen/dokimazo/papers/one-question.rst

 It's fair to say that Christ focused on the heart and soul in His teaching.
 He speaks about them 8 times more frequently than the mind throughout the book of Mark.

 Looking back at the book of Deuteronomy, it turns out it's filled with references to the heart.
-In fact, out of all the books in the Old Testament, it's one of the top books about the heart with 49 references to 'heart' (the book of Psalms does beat it out with 133 reference).
+In fact, out of all the books in the Old Testament, it's one of the top books about the heart with 49 references to 'heart'.
 Imagine that, a book of Moses that's a book on the heart.
+The book of Psalms does beat it out with 133 reference.

 Out of those 49 references to heart in Deuteronomy, ten of them are actually the phrase "heart and soul."
 This is very fitting seeing that there are ten commandments.
 And the whole law can be summed up by loving God with all of your heart and your soul.

-TODO: See might or strength really as an amplifier, not so much as a distinct thing to talk about.
-It is how you love God with heart & soul.

 The Soul
 --------

 The challenge in understanding the word *soul* is that fact that the common meaning of this word is colored heavily by Greek philosophy going all the way back, once again, to philosophers like Plato.
 Plato's concept of the soul was that it was the immortal part of you that is distinct from your body.
 It was as if it were the "real you" trapped in a body.
 Upon death, the soul leaves the body and carries on in existence.

 This stands in stark contrast to the Hebrew concept for soul found in the Old Testament.
 The Hebrew word for soul is *nephesh*.
-We can get a pretty clear picture of the meaning of this word by looking at the first few occurrences of this word found in the creation account in Genesis.
-Interestingly enough, the first three appearances of this word are not even in reference to human beings:
+We can get a pretty clear picture of the meaning of this word by looking at the first few occurrences of this word found in the creation account in Genesis 2.

-   21 And God created great whales, and every living creature[H5315] that moveth, which the waters brought forth abundantly, after their kind, and every winged fowl after his kind: and God saw that [it was] good.

-   24 And God said, Let the earth bring forth the living creature[H5315] after his kind, cattle, and creeping thing, and beast of the earth after his kind: and it was so.

-   30 And to every beast of the earth, and to every fowl of the air, and to every thing that creepeth upon the earth, wherein [there is] life,[H5315] [I have given] every green herb for meat: and it was so.
+The first three appearances of this word are not even in reference to human beings.
 The souls referred to here are living creatures that are in the water, on the land, and in the sky.
 In other words they are fish, cattle, and birds.
-This word is used to describe the complete creature, and it is definitely not limited to humans.
+This word is used to describe the complete creature.

 When we reach the creation of Adam (a human being), we read:

-   7 And the LORD God formed man [of] the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.[H5315]
+   [Gen 2:7 KJV] 7 And the LORD God formed man [of] the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.

 In other words, when God combined the body formed from dust with the breath or spirit He breathed into Adam, the result was a living creature or a living soul.